corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/ledger/transactions.md

 Just gathering the required signatures is not enough to commit a transaction to the ledger.
 It must also be:

 * Valid — the proposed transaction and every transaction the backchain of the proposed inputs must be contractually valid.
 * Unique — no other committed transaction has consumed any of the inputs to the proposed transaction.
-Uniqueness is determined by a notary.
+Uniqueness is determined by a [notary](#notary).

 If the transaction gathers all of the required signatures without meeting these conditions, the transaction’s outputs are not valid and will not be accepted as inputs to subsequent transactions.

 ## Reference States
 Some states need to be referred to by the contracts of other input or output states but not updated/consumed.
-This is where reference states come in.
+These are known as reference states.
 When a state is added to the references list of a transaction, instead of the inputs or outputs list, it is treated as a reference state.
 There are two important differences between regular input states and reference states:
 * The specified notary for the transaction does check whether the reference states are current.
 However, reference states are not consumed when the transaction containing them is committed to the ledger.
 * The contracts for reference states are not executed for the transaction containing them.